NYK Lines car carrier Galaxy Leader hijacked

 The Galaxy Leader, a Bahamas-flag car carrier leased by Japan’s NYK Lines has been hijacked by Iran-affiliated Houthi militia, who described it as “an Israeli ship,” and taken to a Yemeni port.
 Al Jazeera cites a Houthi spokesman as saying the seizure of the ship was in response to the “heinous acts against our Palestinian brothers in Gaza and the West Bank.”

+NBC news reports U.S. officials as saying that at around 1 p.m.
+Sunday local time, a helicopter hovered over the Galaxy Leader and several armed individuals rappelled down to the deck.

-Video posted on X (formerly Twitter) is said to show the Galaxy Leader entering the port of Hodeidah.
+Video posted on X (formerly Twitter) is said to show the Galaxy Leader subsequently entering the port of Hodeidah.

 NYK Lines released this statement: